RezaSoleymanifar/neural/README.md

 ![License](https://img.shields.io/github/license/AI4Finance-Foundation/finrl.svg?color=brightgreen)

 # AlpacaRL
 AlpacaRL is a deep reinforcement learning library for high frequency trading in Alpaca API.

-AlpacaRL offers end-to-end suport from development to deployment in Alpaca API.
-Stable version of DRL algorithms are implemented using PyTorch and stable-baselines3.
+AlpacaRL offers end-to-end suport from development to deployment.
+Stable versions of DRL algorithms are implemented using PyTorch and stable-baselines3.